Table of Contents Show

 Explore your mortgage optionsExplore your mortgage options

 A 30-year mortgage is often preferred among first-time home buyers because of the lower monthly mortgage payments.
 Lower payments can help you put more cash toward savings and help you qualify for a higher loan amount when you purchase a home.
-However, 30-year mortgages typically come with a higher interest rate, meaning you’ll have to pay more money over time.
+However, 30-year mortgages typically have a higher interest rate, meaning you’ll have to pay more.
 If you can afford larger monthly payments and want a lower interest rate, opt for a 15-year mortgage.
-Though you’ll be making larger payments month over month, you’ll get to build equity faster and be debt-free after 15 years.
+Though you’ll be making larger monthly payments, you’ll get to build equity faster and be debt-free after 15 years.
 You can use our mortgage calculator to help determine your closing costs.

 Make sure you have a high credit score.Make sure you have a high credit score.

 Mortgage lenders will look at your credit score to assess your creditworthiness and decide whether or not to approve a loan and at what interest rate.
 To get the lowest interest rate on a mortgage, you should have a 750 or higher credit score.
 If you have a lower credit score, you may still be able to get a mortgage by shopping around and having enough money saved up for a 20% down payment.
-If you want to check your credit score, you can request a free credit report once a year from Equifax, Experian, or TransUnion.
+If you want to check your credit score, you can request a free credit report from Equifax, Experian, or TransUnion once a year.

 Stick to your budgetStick to your budget